New England Literacy Resource CenterAdult Education CollaborativeSkip Navigation

 3. End-of-session assessment and placement

-Achievement Form: Teachers ask students a series of yes/no questions that provide information about workforce development goals (e.g., “Did you start your own business?”), educational goals (e.g. “Did you take the GED test?), civic goals (e.g. Did you take the citizenship exam?”), and in the case of family literacy classes, family-oriented goals (e.g. “Has your child applied to college?).
+- Achievement Form: Teachers lead students through a series of questions that provide information about workforce development goals (e.g., “Did you start your own business?”), educational goals (e.g. “Did you take the GED test?"), and civic goals (e.g. Did you take the citizenship exam?”).

-• Yearly student surveys administered by upper level students and analyzed by staff.
-The survey instrument was initially developed by a subcommittee of the Board and refined over the years with input from students, a student council and teachers.
-This school-wide survey is six pages long and covers student demographic data, reasons for attending the ILC, areas in which students felt they had improved, and questions about instruction.
-Questions about instruction ask: how well students understand the lessons, how often class materials are useful and interesting, how often the teacher works with small groups or individual students, how often the teacher provides practice time, how often the teacher encourages and answers questions, and how has homework been helpful.
-Questions are multiple choice except for the last two, which ask students what they like about the Center and what they would change.
+- Yearly student surveys administered by upper level students and analyzed by staff.
+The survey instrument was initially developed by a subcommittee of the Board and refined over the years with input from students and teachers.
+This school-wide survey is six pages long and covers student demographic data, reasons for attending The ILC, areas in which students felt they had improved and questions about instruction.
+Questions about instruction ask: how well students understand the lessons; how often class materials are useful and interesting; how often the teacher works with small groups or individual students; how often the teacher provides practice time; how often the teacher encourages and answers question; and how has homework been helpful.
+Questions are primarily multiple choice except for the last two, which ask students what they like about the Center and what they would change.
 Students complete the survey anonymously.

 Challenges